Policy on Auditing Courses

 Students auditing a course will:

-1. Comply with Texas State Legislation that mandates that those who have not been continuously enrolled at the health science center must have received the bacterial meningitis vaccine within the past five years.
+1. Comply with Texas State Legislation that mandates that those who have not been continuously enrolled at UT San Antonio Health Science Center must have received the bacterial meningitis vaccine within the past five years.

 2. Obtain permission from the instructor of record on a Course Audit Request form available from the Office of the University Registrar